Bloomington (film): Plot summary

-Jackie Kirk, a former child actress, catches the eye of an infamous, predatory lesbian teacher, named Catherine Stark (McAtee), when Jackie attends college in Bloomington, Indiana.
+Jackie Kirk, a former child actress, catches the eye of bisexual teacher Catherine Stark (McAtee), while attending college in Bloomington, Indiana.
 Jackie attempts to fit in with her fellow students, who are in awe of her acting background.

-After meeting at an on-campus mixer, Catherine and Jackie begin a secret and scandalous affair that draws Jackie away from the college social life.
-Catherine and Jackie grow closer as they help each other discover more about themselves, when suddenly Jackie gets the chance to return to acting.
-Catherine becomes uncomfortable with their situation, seeing how it could seemingly never work out, with Jackie having to constantly visit Catherine under the guise of her just being a "friend," as it would be hazardous for both of them if their romance ever got out.
+After meeting at an on-campus mixer, Catherine and Jackie begin a secret and necessarily scandalous affair that draws Jackie away from college social life.
+Catherine and Jackie grow closer as they help each other discover more about themselves.
+When suddenly Jackie gets the chance to return to acting, Catherine becomes uncomfortable with their situation; she believes they would always have to hide the truth of their relationship.

-Catherine attempts to distance herself from Jackie by trying to declare they were never in a formal relationship, and that Jackie is not worth it in Catherine's eyes, while Jackie claims Catherine is worth it.
-Jackie, at odds with her friends, gets into a fight with Sandy (Erika Heidewald), jealous that Jackie is competing for a scholarship she doesn't need and angry that Jackie's affair with a teacher means she gets preferential treatment.
+Catherine tries to distance herself from Jackie, saying they were never in a formal relationship.
+She tries to discount Jackie as worth the risk, while Jackie claims Catherine is worth it.

+At odds with her friends, Jackie gets into a fight with Sandy (Erika Heidewald), who is resentful of Jackie competing for a scholarship she doesn't need and believes that Jackie's affair with a teacher is getting her preferential treatment.
 Jackie slaps Sandy, who punches her in the face.

 The next day Jackie shows up at Catherine's doorstep with a black eye.
-Catherine sees paparazzi taking pictures and quickly drags Jackie into the house.
-While Catherine is taking care of Jackie, she notices Catherine is wearing a dress.
-When questioned about it, she reveals she is attending a party, Jackie asks if she is going alone, Catherine says no but will not reveal her date, and will not let Jackie replace her date, claiming she would just be attention starved; Jackie offends Catherine by insulting her for not being financed by her own means.
+Catherine sees paparazzi taking pictures and quickly brings the younger woman into the house.
+She notices Catherine is wearing a dress and questions her.
+Catherine says she is going to a party but won't reveal her date.
+Jackie offends Catherine, by saying that she can't support herself.

-Jackie stays on the couch at Catherine's house when Catherine returns from the party, acting passive-aggressive towards Jackie, she brings her date, a male closer to her age, into her room, causing Jackie to leave.
-Jackie goes to a party and hangs out with friends and flirts with a male friend, Zach (Ray Zupp).
-After leaving for L.A. to film the movie version of Jackie's old show, Catherine loses her job due to her relationship with Jackie being partially exposed.
+Jackie stays on the couch at Catherine's house.
+When Catherine returns from the party, she takes her male date into her bedroom, and Jackie leaves.

+She goes to a party where she can hang with her own friends and also flirts with a male friend, Zach (Ray Zupp).
+After Jackie leaves for L.A. to film an updated movie based on her former series, her relationship with Catherine is partially revealed.
+The teacher loses her job.

 Months later, Jackie and Catherine are shown sleeping together one last time.
-Saying their goodbyes as a formal end to their romance, Jackie leaves the next day for her new role back in California.
+They say goodbye as a formal end to their romance, and Jackie returns the next day to California and her new role.